mumoshu/helmfile-gitops/PITCHME.md

 ---
 @title[Goals]

+## Goals

 ---
 @title[Every aspect of CI/CD pipelines should be customizable]

+### Every aspect of CI/CD pipelines should be customizable

 Run any workflow composed of scripts and K8s pods programmed with a turing-complete language.

 ---
 @title[Single Platform that is capable of handling both CI and CD use-cases]

+### Single Platform that is capable of handling both CI and CD use-cases

 Divergence between CIOps and GitOps should be small, so that we can easily and/or gradually migrate from CIOps(push-based) to GitOps(pull-based), or vice versa.